Compare Pet Insurance in New Zealand

 Does pet insurance cover routine care?

 Standard pet insurance doesn't cover routine care like vaccinations, flea treatments, or dental cleaning.
-Some insurers offer optional wellness add-ons ($5-$15/month extra) covering routine care up to $300-$500 annually.
+Some insurers offer optional wellness add-ons covering routine care up to an annual limit.
 These add-ons rarely provide good value for money.

 Can I choose any vet in New Zealand?